George Washington Facts

 Although General Washington did not actively participate in the discussions, his mere presence gave the framers of the Constitution an air of legitimacy so lacking in the previous three years.
 After the Constitution was ratified by the States, the members of the Electoral College unanimously elected General Washington to be the new nation’s first President.

-Also Check Out → Benjamin Harrison Facts
+Also Check Out → Franklin D. Roosevelt Facts

 President George Washington took his oath of office on April 30, 1789, on the balcony of the Federal Hall in New York City.
 At the conclusion of his oath, President Washington gave a speech to the attending masses, and in the process, establishing the tradition of the Inaugural Address.